Samtskhe-Saatabago: Establishment of the Princedom

 By the Ilkhan request, David Ulu's army was dispatched to defend the fortifications of Siba against the Golden Horde in 1263.
 In 1265, the Georgian forces serving as a vanguard of the Ilkhanid army, defeated Berke, Khan of the Golden Horde, and expelled his troops from Shirvan.
 Sargis Jaqeli distinguished himself in battle against the Horde, even saving Hulagu's life, for which Hulagu offered him rich rewards, including the city of Erzurum.
 David Ulu subsequently persuaded Hulegu to revoke that award on the basis that it would make Sargis too powerful.
 As a result of a dispute with the royal court, the province of Samtskhe seceded and submitted directly to the Ilkhan rule in 1266.
 Thus, Georgia further disintegrated to form three separate political entities.
 Samtskhe managed to remain a culturally developed part of Georgia as well as maintaining territorial integrity, sometimes even expanding along its borders.

 Despite being independent, Samtskhe still maintained some kind of relations with Georgia and Beka himself was given a title of Mandaturukhutsesi (Mandator) by Georgian king.
 At the time of Beka's rule, the Turks became more active the Southwest borders, from the Sultanate of Rum.
 After a series of invasions, he managed to fend off the attacks.
 Beka was a supporter of maintaining Georgian political influence over the Empire of Trebizond.
 For this cause, he married off his daughter Jiajak to the Trapezuntine Emperor Alexios II, who granted him Lazia.
 Another daughter of Beka, - Natela, became the consort of Demetrius II of Georgia and bore him a son and the successor to the throne.
 After the execution of Demetrius, future king George V was raised by his grandfather at his court.
-In 1334 George V of Georgia reasserted royal authority over the virtually independent principality of Samtskhe, ruled by his cousin Qvarqvare I Jaqeli.
-George granted the Jaqelis their title of atabeg, not only appropriate for their role in raising him but also a title of great prestige.